 alone or lonely?

 Don’t get me wrong, I am unbelievably excited to start my degree and getting back into a school routine but it’s also been a really scary time.
 Panicking about whether I’ll be able to meet people because I’m not living in student accommodation or that I won’t adjust to studying at a higher education level and too many other fears.
 But truthfully what I’m most scared of is being lonely.
 As mentioned, I’m not staying in student accommodation so I won’t have the full ‘uni experience’ and won’t be spending as much time with people outside the academic environment.
-Of course there are other ways to meet people whether it’s Freshers events, during classes, induction days…etc. but it’s soooo daunting putting yourself out there to introduce yourself to new people.
+Of course there are other ways to meet people whether it’s Freshers events, societies, induction days…etc. but it’s soooo daunting putting yourself out there to introduce yourself to new people.

 Next